ada-mp/Computational-Statistics/README.md

 # Computational-Statistics
-Assignments of the Computational Statistics discipline, attended in the 1st semester of 2024
+Assignments of the Computational Statistics course, attended in the 1st semester of 2024